JustFiesta/spring-petclinic-infrastructure/README.md

 After this configuration code can be automaticlly: formatted, valdiated.
 One can Apply/Destory infrastructure with manual job in Jenkins Controller.

 One also needs to add Agent with commands given in Jenkins panel.
-Eventually Agent can be used as a separete Jenkins Server with build job for application.

-Note: *If one decides to use this Jenkins as controller for other buildservers* - add agent port in settings (default turned off - no agent will connect).
+Agent should be added in `user data` inside `compute/variables.tf` variable.
+There is a sample variable (`app_server_user_data`), user needs to input correct IP address and secret of Jenkins Controller.

 ## Setup application infrastructure

+0. Change IP addres of Controller in `app_server_user_data` inside `compute/variables.tf`.
 1. Run `Apply` job from Jenkins Controller.
 2. Inside workstation: Add correct IP addreses to `hosts.yml`
 3. Inside workstation: Install reqiured packages with Ansible